Benality/Bandidos-Docs/characterdeletion.md

 - **Any character that has not logged in for 60 days will be automatically deleted.**
 - This applies to all characters, regardless of status or progression.
 - There are no exceptions unless explicitly granted by staff ahead of time.

 ---

+### 💤 Inactive Status (Extended Timeout)

+If you know you'll be away for an extended period (travel, real life, etc.), you may request to have your character marked as **Inactive**:

+- This extends the deletion window to **120 days**.
+- After 120 days, your character **will still be deleted** per policy.
+- Contact support via a **Discord ticket** to request inactive status before reaching the 60-day mark.

+> Inactive status gives you extra time — but it's not permanent.

+---